Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: Introduction and main results

-This is based on the connection between $\rho$-invariants and surgery, with a trick from~\cite{Wei82} being used to construct that many homotopy lens spaces with $V$ simplices, and the inequality in this paper to give an the bound on the $\rho$-invariants of such manifolds.
-The result can be thought of as saying that the number of simplices needed for an element of the homotopy structures of a lens space~\cite{Wall99}, is approximately the same as its distance from the origin in that set, thought of as an abelian group.
+This is based on the connection between $\rho$-invariants and surgery theory established in~\cite{Wall99}.
+Specifically, we balance our bound on the $\rho$-invariants of these manifolds against a construction given in~\cite{Wei82}.
+This technique allows us to construct that many homotopy lens spaces with $V$ simplices.
+The key implication of our findings is that the number of simplices required for an element of the homotopy structure set of a lens space~\cite{Wall99} is approximately equivalent to its distance from the origin within that set, when viewed as an abelian group.

 Counting the manifolds seems more natural than counting $h$-cobordism classes of these manifolds.
 This would require estimates on Reidemeister torsions, which are analogous to the above inequalities for $\rho$-invariants.
-But the idea of~\cite{Sou99} suggests that bounded geometry suffices for this project.
+The idea of~\cite{Sou99} suggests that bounding the number of simplices suffices for this project.
 However it is not known how to do this in general.
 Using the result of~\cite{ChMS84} and these ideas, we have:

 \begin{theorem} The number of homotopy lens spaces with bounded geometry with fundamental group $\Z/N$ in dimension $d$ and volume $V$ can be bounded above and below by constants times $V^{N-d(N)+\delta(N,d)}$. \end{theorem}